brutus/boozelib/docs/install.rst

     nox

-If you already have the *development environment* activated (see below), you can skip the install and just run::
+If you already have the *development environment* activated (see above), you can skip the install and just run::

     make tests